opendocsg/slw-judgments-backfill/2008_SGHC_140/report.md

 5       Liew’s claim against the Contractor in vicarious liability for the Subcontractor’s acts was dismissed on the ground that the Subcontractor was an independent contractor of the Contractor.

-6       Pursuant to the judgment in the MC Suit, the Board paid Liew the entire amount of damages awarded to Liew amounting to $98,161.39 for which the Board was wholly liable by virtue of it having been found jointly liable with the Subcontractor (see _Oli Mohamed v Murphy_ [1969-1971] SLR 270 at 272, [10] and _Wong Jin Fah v L & M Prestressing Pte Ltd_ [2001] 4 SLR 529).
+6       Pursuant to the judgment in the MC Suit, the Board paid Liew the entire amount of damages awarded to Liew amounting to $98,161.39 for which the Board was wholly liable by virtue of it having been found jointly liable with the Subcontractor (see _Oli Mohamed v Murphy_ [1969-1971] SLR 270 at 272, [10] and _Wong Jin Fah v L & M Prestressing Pte Ltd_ <span class="citation">[2001] 4 SLR 529</span>).
 The Board also paid the Contractor the sum of $16,109.13, being 50% of the taxed costs and court fees pursuant to the judgment in the MC Suit.
 The total loss thus suffered by the Board amounted to $114,270.52.

 **The DC Suit**